People and their pets are taking more and more antidepressants. These drugs are not benign.

 5. TCAs (tricyclic antidepressants), atypical antipsychotics and illegal drugs

-As with all medications, you should keep any psychiatric and illegal drugs away from the pets.
+As with all medications, keep any psychiatric and illegal drugs away from pets.

-I am frequently presented with the family pet who got into his human’s medications or found a teenager’s stash of “recreational” drugs.
-Once we know Fonzy is going to be okay, there’s always an element of comedy in these embarrassing family scenarios.
+Vets are frequently presented with the family pet who got into their human’s medications or found a teenager’s stash of “recreational” drugs.
+Once we know the dog is going to be OK, there’s always an element of comedy in these embarrassing family scenarios.

 - Following the veterinarian’s orders is very important when it comes to these drugs.

-- You should never give your pet your own medications.
+- Never give your pet your own medications.

-- You should not combine drugs without checking with your veterinarian first.
+- Do not combine drugs without checking with your vet first.

-- Supplements, OTC drugs and previously prescribed drugs should not be given to a pet taking an SSRI before checking with your vet first.
+- Do not give supplements, OTC drugs or previously prescribed drugs to a pet taking an SSRI before checking with your vet first.